 We also represent clients in adoption matters, assisting both adoptive parents and birth parents.
 We do not “find” children for potential adoptive parents, but we guide adoptive parents who have already found a child through the steps required to complete an adoption under the law.

 Despite our focus in estate planning and estate administration, we are not “dabblers” in adoption law.
-Tom Nolan is a Fellow of the American Academy of Adoption Attorneys, a professional organization of some 330 attorneys throughout the U.S. and Canada.
+Tom Nolan is a Fellow of the American Academy of Adoption Attorneys (recently rechristened as “the Academy of Adoption and Assisted Reproduction Attorneys”), a professional organization of over 400 attorneys throughout the U.S. and Canada.
 Membership in the Academy is invitational.
 A Fellow must have acted as counsel in at least 50 adoption proceedings, including 10 interstate placements, and must maintain his practice according to the highest standards of competence and professionalism.

 Our law firm is prepared to assist you with your adoption situation, whether it involves (i) a direct placement by a birth mother, (ii) an agency placement, (iii) the adoption or re-adoption of a child from a foreign country, (iv) an adoption by a stepparent, (v) a close relative adoption, (vi) an adoption of a person over age 18, or (vii) an adoption crossing state lines, involving the Interstate Compact on the Placement of Children.